squinkylabs/SquinkyVCV/docs/booty-shifter.md

 Below are short descriptions of our modules with links to more detailed manuals.

-At the end of the description of each module there is a link the the documentation for that module.
+Te module title in the description of each module there is a link the the documentation for that module.
 There is much more information there, so be sure to click on the links of modules you are interested in.

 The [Changelog](../CHANGELOG.md) describes recent changes to our modules.
+(Notice that the word *Changelog* in the previous sentence is a link to the changelog);

 # Seq++